 \section{Chirped pulse properties and complex time delay}

-The predicted results connecting complex time delay and chirped pulse properties can be derived following a similar process demonstrated in Refs.~\cite{Asano2016,Giovannelli2025, Cao2003}.
-The details for this calculation can be found in the supplementary materials.
+The predicted results connecting complex time delay and chirped pulse properties can be derived following a process similar to that utilized in Refs.~\cite{Asano2016,Giovannelli2025, Cao2003}.
+The details of this calculation can be found in the supplementary materials.
 We define a linearly chirped pulse to be the following: